caddyserver/website/src/docs/markdown/profiling.md

 <aside class="tip">

-You can use this command to examine any type of profile, not just CPU profiles which this article uses as an example.
+You can use this command to examine any type of profile, not just CPU profiles.
 The principles are the same for other profiles and the concepts carry over.

 </aside>